danish-silva/VisualServoingP3G1/README.md

 ### 1. Start the ROS & UR3 Environment
 ### 2. Run the RealSense Publisher

-Plug in the RealSense camera and run (make sure to have the Windows RealSense SDK with python dependencies installed):
+Plug in the RealSense camera and run:
 `python realsense_robotpublisher.py`

 Expected output should look like this: